bardia-p/Bird-Classifier/README.md

 # Model Implementation

-To view a detailed implementaton of our models please navigate to the following [bird_classifer](bird_classifier.ipynb) Jupyter notebook!
+To view our models' detailed implementation, please navigate to the following [bird_classifer](bird_classifier.ipynb) Jupyter notebook!

 # Performance

-The team performed 5-fold crossvalidation on the data and was able to obtain a **mean F1 score of 0.592 with a standard deviation of 0.012**.
+The team performed 5-fold cross-validation on the data and was able to obtain a **mean F1 score of 0.592 with a standard deviation of 0.012**.

 Here is a graph detailing the performance metrics of each individual model: